 Position: We seek an energetic, culturally sensitive attorney with a strong commitment to public interest and social justice advocacy to become the Supervising Attorney of the Legal Advice Line (LAL) located in Oakland.
 The Supervising Attorney will be responsible for the direct supervision of staff case work, oversight of project and grant deliverable compliance, and ensuring that clients receive high quality legal services.

 Responsibilities: As a member of BayLegal’s management team, the LAL Supervising Attorney will report to the Managing Attorney of the LAL/HCC.
-This position will work with the Managing Attorney, focusing on the focus on the day-to-day support of the attorneys in the LAL, including legal work supervision, professional development, mentorship and evaluation, and compliance with grant deliverables and project goals.
-The Supervising attorney will provide direct client services as appropriate.
+This position will work with the Managing Attorney, focusing on the day-to-day support of the attorneys in the LAL, including legal work supervision, training on substantive areas of law, professional development, mentorship and evaluation, and compliance with grant deliverables and project goals.
+The Supervising attorney will also monitor and manage call flow on the hotline, provide direct client services as appropriate, and participate in grant reporting.
 With the Managing Attorney, the Supervising Attorney will engage the unit in periodic/annual reviews of unit priorities and emerging issues in the client community.
 The Supervising Attorney also ensures the LAL’s participation in relevant local, regional, and statewide taskforces and policy advocacy efforts that further the interests of our client community.
 The Supervising Attorney also helps lead relationship building, partnership and collaboration with local court, government and community agencies to maintain social safety net for low-income residents.

 Skills and abilities: